jasperroebroek/focal-stats/docs/source/api.rst

 .. currentmodule:: rolling

 This module provides rolling functions that can process ND arrays.
-These functions are using the same sliding window approach as the focal statistics through the `window` parameter.
-However, they do not specifically account for NaN values, matching instead to the default behavior of NumPy.
-Designed for flexibility, these functions are meant to construct custom focal statistics methods, even in dimensions higher than 2D.
+These functions are using the same sliding window approach as the focal statistics through the ``window`` parameter.
+However, they do not specifically account for NaN values, matching the default behavior of NumPy.
+Designed for flexibility, these functions are meant to construct custom focal statistics methods in any dimensionality.
 These methods are similar to the :func:`numpy.lib.stride_tricks.sliding_window_view` function.

 .. autosummary::
     :toctree: generated/rolling